• Skip to primary navigation

 For Meringue Ice Cream Yule Log Topping (Optional)

 Then take the ice cream log out of the freezer.
-Remove it from the tin directly onto a baking sheet and quickly spoon over the meringue.
+Remove it from the tin directly onto a baking sheet and quickly spoon over the meringue, including a little extra on the ends of the cake for a neat finish.

 spooning over French meringue on top of an ice cream yule log

 To make a baked Alaska style ice cream yule log, toast it with a blowtorch.
-This is so popular in our patisseries just now.
-Then immediately place the log back in the freezer until ready to serve.
+This is so popular in our patisseries.
+Immediately place the log back in the freezer until ready to serve.

 chestnut ice cream log topped with toasted French meringue, rosemary and meringue trees